kachick/chawan/readme.md

 ## What is this?

 A terminal web browser.
 It displays websites in your terminal and allows you to navigate on them.

 ## How to compile?

 1. Install the nim compiler.
 2. Use one of the following:
 	- `make release` - normal release build
-	- `make small` - small release build
 	- `make` - debug build

 ## Why make another web browser?

-I've found other terminal web browsers insufficient for my needs, so I thought it'd be a fun excercise to write one myself.
+I've found other terminal web browsers insufficient for my needs, so I thought it'd be a fun excercise to write one by myself, for myself.

-I don't really want a standard-compliant browser, or one that displays pages perfectly - the only way you could do that in a terminal is to work like browsh, which kinda defeats the point of a terminal web browser.
-I want one that is good enough for daily use, something like lynx or w3m.

-So the aim is to implement HTML rendering, some degree of JS support, and a very limited subset of CSS.
+The end result will of course not support nearly as many websites as Firefox or Chromium (so forget PWAs I guess), but I'd like it to be at least somewhat more functional on the "modern web" than w3m or lynx.

+While the original idea was to implement something similar to w3m's rendering with JS and minimal CSS support, I've got a bit carried away with my CSS parser so the new plan is to mostly implement basic CSS stuff and then JS with the most important APIs.
 Plus some other things.

 ## So what can this do?